What is Cost of Goods Sold vs. Operating Expenses?

 - Research & Development (R&D)

-The takeaway here is that OpEx is far more than just “keeping the lights on,” contrary to a common misconception.
+The takeaway here is that operating expenses are far more than just “keeping the lights on”.

 That brings us to another topic – how is CapEx related to COGS and OpEx?